Whether it’s your first or fifth time in Thailand, this is going to be the best 3 days in Phuket itinerary you come

 In 2000, it became popularised because of the film “The Beach” that showcased Phi Phi Island, one of the smaller islands just off Phuket.

-Travellers began flocking to Phuket just to visit the infamous “island from The Beach”.
+Travellers began to visit Phuket just to see the infamous “island from The Beach”.

 This isn’t what keeps people coming back though.

 All of the things to do in Phuket offer something for everyone – from budget backpackers wanting to party hard, to adventurers looking for some epic outdoor activities to those who just need a luxury getaway for a few days.

 The island has many seaside resorts, spas, restaurants, nightclubs, bars, activities and of course, beaches.
 You can even visit the famous James Bond island nearby.

-Phuket is particularly special because of the hundreds of islands surrounding it, many of them uninhabited and surrounded by some of the most spectacular coral reefs in the world.
+Phuket island is particularly special because of the hundreds of islands surrounding it, many of them uninhabited and surrounded by some of the most spectacular coral reefs in the world.

 READ MORE: Check out our awesome travelling in Thailand guide!